Who I Work With

 Many of my clients were described growing up as "smart but scattered."
 They developed strong coping strategies and often succeeded academically and professionally.
 This is called masking - and it takes a lot of mental effort.

 Eventually, the constant effort required to stay organized or focused becomes harder to ignore.
 Sometimes your own child's diagnosis is the trigger.
-Sometimes it's burnout.
-Sometimes it's just a quiet accumulation of evidence that something is different about how their brain works.
+Sometimes it is burnout.
+Sometimes it is just a quiet accumulation of evidence that something is different about how their brain works.

 Parents who often feel like they are struggling to "keep it together" for the family